Difference Between Humidity and Relative Humidity

 ComparisonHumidity can be compared with the previous year’s data to predict the rain.Relative Humidity is a comparison factor between the actual water vapour content and the water vapour content that can exist at that temperature.

-Water Vapour ContentMore Water Vapour More Sweat, less water vapour a lot coolerMore Water Vapour results in Higher Relative Humidity and the less water vapour results in less relative humidity.
+Water Vapour ContentMore Water Vapour, More Sweat, less water vapour, a lot coolerMore Water Vapour results in Higher Relative Humidity, and less water vapour results in less relative humidity.

 What is Humidity?

 Humidity is the amount of water vapour that is present in the air.
-The humidity of a place determines the rain, fog and dew factors of a place.
+The humidity determines the rain, fog and dew factors of the place.

 This evaporation results in water vapour and gets mixed in the air.

-The air is already mixed with other gases and elements, the water vapour mixing with the atmosphere results in the overall weather condition of the place.
+The air is already mixed with other gases and elements, and the water vapour combined with the atmosphere results in the overall weather condition of the place.
 If the solar radiation is more, or in other words, if the place experiences excessive heat, more evaporation happens.

 This result is more water vapour getting mixed in the air.

 This increases the precipitation levels.
-In certain cases, you may experience excessive rainfall too.
-Have you ever noticed that whenever a place has more temperature, you may experience rain in the evening?
+In some instances, you may experience excessive rainfall too.
+Have you ever noticed that you may encounter rain in the evening whenever a place has more temperature?

-It is indeed a cyclic process that keeps the living beings intact.
-The body sweat happens which is a result of the humid conditions cools the body from the heat.
+It is indeed a cyclic process that keeps living beings intact.
+The body sweat happens due to the humid conditions cooling the body from the heat.

-Though the sweat is undesirable, it is what helps humans to survive excessive heat as well.
+Though sweat is undesirable, it is what helps humans to survive excessive heat as well.

 humidity